 Narelle graduated from the University of Canberra with a Bachelor of Applied Science in the Conservation of Cultural Material.
 Specialising in works of art on paper, Narelle has worked in numerous cultural institutions in the US and Australia including the San Francisco Museum of Modern Art, the Los Angeles County Museum, the Museum of Contemporary Art in Sydney as well as the Museum of Modern Art (MoMA) in New York.

-After a move to Armidale Narelle spent years working as the Registrar and Collections Manager of the New England Regional Art Museum.
-Small museums require staff to apply their knowledge to a vast and varied array of responsibilities.
-Narelle was responsible for the care of the entire collection – its display, storage and handling, installation, framing, loan and transportation, conservation and preservation.
+After a move to Armidale Narelle worked as the Registrar and Collections Manager of the New England Regional Art Museum (NERAM) where she was responsible for the care of the entire collection – its display, storage and handling, installation, framing, loan and transportation, conservation and preservation.
 She curated a number of exhibitions and reinstated and chaired the acquisition and deaccession committee.

-Narelle’s interests moved to the Community Arts and Cultural Development sector.
-She spent a number of years working with Beyond Empathy, a not-for-profit organization that uses the arts to influence change and enrich the lives of individuals and communities experiencing recurring hardship.
-Narelle worked as a project manager creating conceptual artworks to engage with marginalized people in the local community, aiming to break cycles of disadvantage, embed new attitudes and develop new skills.
-During her years of working the contemporary art world she developed her own artistic aesthetic and designed successful site specific installations that resonated with the public.
+Narelle then moved to work with Beyond Empathy, a not-for-profit organisation that uses the arts to influence change and enrich the lives of individuals and communities experiencing recurring hardship.
+She created conceptual artworks to engage with marginalised people in the local community, aiming to break cycles of disadvantage, embed new attitudes and develop new skills.
 In 2014 Narelle was accepted into the Australia Council Emerging Leaders Development Program.